datopian/datapipes/README.md

 This is a Node Express application.
 To install and run do the following.

 1. Clone this repo
-2. Then change into the repository base directory
+2. Change into the repository base directory
-3. Then do:
+3. Run:

-        npm install .
+        npm install

+## Testing

+Once installed, you can run the tests locally with:

+        make test

+## Running

+To start the app locally, it’s:

         node app.js

+You can then access it from <http://localhost:5000/>

-### Deployment
+## Deployment

 For deployment we use Heroku.

-Primary app is called `datapipes` on Heroku.
-To add it do:
+The primary app is called `datapipes` on Heroku.
+To add it as a git remote, do:

     heroku git:remote -a datapipes

-The to deploy:
+Then to deploy:

     git push datapipes